debiki/talkyard/README.md

 Debiki Server
 =============================

-Debiki (now I've renamed it to EffectiveDiscussions though) is an open source combined forum and question & answers platform.
+Debiki (now I've renamed it to EffectiveDiscussions though) is a combined forum and question & answers platform.
 Read more, and see it live, at http://www.effectivediscussions.org/.